 Tuesday, 26th January 2021: Zoom AGM, linking at 7.00 p.m. for a 7.15 p.m. start – details will be circulated to members by email.

 Saturday 20th March 2021: A short recital and demonstration by Miles Quick on the organ of St. Mary Magdalene, Taunton, following its renovation by Michael Farley.
-In the event that the church building may then still be out of bounds, the event will be broadcast online using the church’s new digital equipment.
+As in-person concerts are not yet allowed, this recital can be found online at:

-Thursday 27th May 2021: The visit to St. Paul’s Church, Honiton, originally scheduled for last September, is planned for Thursday, 27th May in the afternoon.
-Again, this will depend upon the infection rate in late Spring, but we are hopeful that a return to some form of normality will be happening by then.
+Thursday 8th July 2021: The visit to St. Paul’s Church, Honiton, originally scheduled for last September, is planned for Thursday, 8th July in the afternoon.
+Again, this will depend upon the infection rate, but we are hopeful that a return to some form of normality will be happening by then.

 Saturday 6th November 2021: The A.G.M. has been pencilled in for this date, with Paul Hale provisionally booked as guest speaker/recitalist.

 Mid-Autumn 2021: At a date and venue to be arranged, and in conjunction with the RSCM, it is hoped to hold an event featuring young musicians.
 Any young organists will be encouraged to play, and other young singers and instrumentalists will be asked to perform.
 SOCA members who know of likely youthful performers will be encouraged to invite them.

 Nothing else is planned definitely, but such events as the talk on Mendelssohn, a quiz, and an organ crawl around the Chard area have not been forgotten.
 We look forward to a brighter year than the one which has just passed.

 Saturday 22nd February 2020 3 pm to 4.30 pm

 Come and see, come and play, come and listen, come for Tea, comfort ye!